hyperledger-archives/iroha-api/source/includes/_commands.md

 ### Purpose

-The purpose of _append role_ is to promote an account to some created role in the system, where role is a set or permissions account has to perform an action (command or query).
+The purpose of _append role_ is to promote an account to some created role in the system, where role is a set of permissions account has to perform an action (command or query).

 ### Structure